smbjorklund/media_update/doc/terms.md

 ### FS | Felles studentsystem

 A [system](http://www.fellesstudentsystem.no) that the universities of Norway use to manage courses and study programmes.
-[UiB's version of FS](https://wikihost.uib.no/uawiki/index.php/Felles_studentsystem_(FS)) exposes the information on _studies_ through an API called [FSrest](http://apidoc.app.uib.no/system/fs.fd.html).
+[UiB’s version of FS](https://wikihost.uib.no/uawiki/index.php/Felles_studentsystem_(FS)) exposes the information on _studies_ through an API called [FSrest](http://apidoc.app.uib.no/system/fs.fd.html).
 We use a service called